Ikar700/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 5.
 A script that lists all local variables and environment variables, and functions

 File 6.
-A script creates a new local variable
+A script that creates a new local variable

+File 7.
+A script that creates a new global variable